You Are What You Annotate: Towards Better Models through Annotator Representations: TID-8 Overview

-\paragraph{Annotation Distribution}
+\paragraph{Annotation Distribution.}

-\Cref{fig:ann-dstr-all} shows different annotation distributions among the eight datasets.
-In Sentiment (SNT) datasets, each annotator annotates a similar amount of examples.
-In Go Emotions (GOE), CommitmentBank (COM), Humor (HUM), and MultiDomain Agreement (MDA), a small group creates most of the dataset examples, though more than 2/3 of the annotators annotate more than 2,000 examples in Go Emotions (GOE).
-In Friends QIA (FIA), HS-Brexit (HSB), and Pejorative (PEJ) datasets, there are just a few annotators and each annotates the entire dataset, except for one in the Pejorative (PEJ) dataset who only annotates 6 examples. \Cref{app-sec: annotation-distribution} provides more details of the number of examples annotated for each annotator.
+\Cref{fig:ann-dstr-all} shows the annotation distributions for the datasets in TID-8.
+In Sentiment (SNT) dataset, each annotator labels a similar number of examples.
+In Go Emotions (GOE), CommitmentBank (COM), Humor (HUM), and MultiDomain Agreement (MDA), a small group creates most of the dataset examples, though more than two-thirds of the annotators annotate more than 2,000 examples in Go Emotions (GOE).
+In Friends QIA (FIA), HS-Brexit (HSB), and Pejorative (PEJ) datasets, there are only a few annotators who each annotates the entire dataset, except for one annotator in the Pejorative (PEJ) dataset who only annotates six examples.
+Therefore, we refer to FIA, HSB, and PEJ as \fad~as they contain fewer than 10 annotators.
+For comparison, we refer to the other datasets as \mad, as all of them are annotated by more than 50 annotators. \Cref{app-sec: annotation-distribution} provides more details of the number of examples annotated for each annotator.

 \paragraph{Label Disagreement}